Moonshine.jl: a Julia package for genome-scale model-based ancestral recombination graph inference: Appendix

 The correspondence between $\GF(2)$ and the evolution of sequences of biallelic markers under a model precluding back mutations can be exploited for computational efficiency.
 In practice, for large samples, our implementation reduces the time needed to compute mutation edges to about 15\% of total execution on recent hardware, and this is without resorting to any form of multithreading.
 Nearly all of the time spent in the MMN algorithm is devoted to graph traversal.
 This level of performance is made possible by the following data structure: A sequence $h = h^1 \cdots h^s$ can be associated to the number $\tilde h$ whose binary representation has its first $s$ least significant digits corresponding to $h$.
 In order to make this representation unique, we assume that the other digits of $\tilde h$ are 0.
 This corresponds to

 When context is unambiguous, we shall drop the tilde and denote by $h$ either a haplotype, the corresponding vector or its integer representation.
 Treating haplotypes as integers is very convenient as operations $\oplus$ and $\otimes$ described above correspond to the bitwise exclusive disjunction (\code{XOR}) and conjunction (\code{AND}).
 For that reason, we denote those by $\oplus$ and $\otimes$ as well.
-This interpretation allows for very efficient handling of sequences since these are directly executed by the processor: we cannot break down mutation finding any further.
+This interpretation allows for very efficient handling of sequences since these are single instructions in computer processors: we cannot make mutation finding any simpler or faster with respect to computational hardware.
 Given an edge $v_1-v_2$ ancestral for an interval $\omega$, we can find all of its mutations via \cref{alg:mmn-edge}:

-Modern computers generally read data from memory in chunks of 8 bytes and can apply elementary bitwise operations such as \code{XOR} and \code{AND} to such chunks in a single cycle.
+Modern computers generally read data from memory in chunks of 64 bits and can apply elementary bitwise operations such as \code{XOR} and \code{AND} to such chunks in a single cycle.
 This is readily implemented and results in the concurrent assessment of 64 markers on two haplotypes on a single physical core.
 This is good, but we can do even better.
-On recent hardware, some operations can be applied to chunks larger than 8 bytes, a capability enabled by so-called single instruction, multiple data (SIMD) instructions.
-At the upper end of the spectrum are processors supporting the AVX-512 instruction set, which can operate on 64 bytes simultaneously.
-Such operations are said to be ``vectorized'' in reference to them being applied to multiple 8-byte ``scalars'' at once.
+On recent hardware, some operations can be applied to chunks larger than 64 bits, a capability enabled by so-called single instruction, multiple data (SIMD) instructions.
+At the upper end of the spectrum are processors supporting the AVX-512 instruction set, which can operate on 512 bits simultaneously.
+Such operations are said to be ``vectorized'' in reference to them being applied to multiple 64 bits ``scalars'' at once.
 While not all regular CPU operations have a vectorized counterpart, integer \code{AND} and \code{XOR}, the only two operations required for mutation detection, are part of the AVX-512F extension available on any AVX-512 compliant processor.